Chinese Masterpieces

 the Northern Song Dynasty

 This exceptional Second Commissioned Official Royal Imperial Ru-kiln tiger vase is part of a distinguished collection of celadon wares, recognized as some of the most opulent and refined ceramics ever produced in China.
 These exquisite pieces were crafted exclusively for Emperor Huizong and his court.
 The tiger vase features a remarkable celadon glaze characterized by its rich texture and smooth finish, exhibiting subtle crackle and distinctive lines.
 The addition of crushed rare blue agate in the glaze mixture is discernible when examined with a 20x loupe, and microscopic images reveal specks of agate throughout the porcelain.
 This unique use of blue crushed agate is a hallmark of all Official Royal Imperial Ru wares commissioned by Emperor Huizong.
-Furthermore, the vase is adorned with fire-gilded silver band at the rim.
-The fire gilding on silver bands have pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
+Furthermore, the vase is adorned with a fire-gilded silver band at the rim.
+The fire gilding on silver bands has pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
 The off-white body of the vase has taken on a brownish hue due to the firing process.
 Standing at a height of 8 1/2 inches, this remarkable piece is a representation of the surviving treasures belonging to Emperor Huizong's collection of Northern Song Imperial Ru-Ware. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Official Royal Imperial Ru-Ware Vase with Dragon Handles from the Northern Song Dynasty

 This exceptionally rarified Second Commissioned Official Royal Imperial Ru-kiln dragon-handled vase is recognized among the finest and most luxurious celadon wares ever produced in China.
 Crafted exclusively for Emperor Huizong and his court, this vase exemplifies the pinnacle of imperial craftsmanship.
 It features a remarkable celadon glaze characterized by its rich texture, smooth finish, and subtle crackling, indicative of the skilled artisanship involved.
 Notably, crushed agate has been incorporated into the glaze mixture, which can be observed under a 20x loupe.
 Microscopic photographs accompanying each piece further illuminate the specks of agate embedded within the glaze.
 The use of crushed blue agate is distinctive to the Official Royal Imperial Ru wares commissioned by Emperor Huizong.
-Additionally, the vase is adorned with fire-gilded silver band around the rim.
-The fire gilding on silver bands have pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
+Additionally, the vase is adorned with a fire-gilded silver band around the rim.
+The fire gilding on silver bands has pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
 The body of the vase exhibits an off-white hue that has developed a brownish tint post-firing.
 This dragon-handled vase stands at an impressive height of 9 1/4 inches and belongs to the surviving collection of Northern Song Imperial Ru ware from the reign of Emperor Huizong. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Royal Imperial Ru-Ware Double Fish Vase